-In recent years, the fennel and orange salad has become a frequent side dish at my house, I make it in different variations, all excellent for me.
+In recent years, fennel and orange salad has become a frequent side dish at my house.
+I make it in different variations, all excellent.

-I still remember very well the first time, more than twenty years ago, when my mother-in-law told me about this “absurd” thing of seasoning oranges in a salad.
-And I remember very well my first taste test (because I couldn’t not taste it immediately, right??).
+I still remember very well the first time, more than twenty years ago, my mother-in-law told me about this ‘absurd’ thing of seasoning oranges in a salad.
+And I remember very well my first taste test (because I couldn’t not try it right away, right??).

-Well, neither my husband nor I managed to like these poor oranges dressed with oil, salt, and pepper. (salt, yes, because we were still in the phase of gradual reduction and I still used it).
-After that first attempt, we didn’t try again for years!
-Why would you want to “spoil” nice and good oranges?! 😅
+Well, neither my husband nor I could enjoy these poor oranges seasoned with oil, salt, and pepper.
+(Salt, yes, because we were still in the phase of gradual reduction and I still used it).
+After that first attempt, we didn’t try it again for years!
+Why would anyone want to ‘ruin’ beautiful and good oranges?! 😅

-Then, several years later, at a Christmas lunch, my sister-in-law brings out her fennel, orange, and black olive salad which, against all my expectations… I liked! 😀 And suddenly everything changed: oranges in salad started to appear on my table, regularly.
+Then, several years later, at a Christmas lunch, my sister-in-law presented her fennel, orange, and black olive salad, which against all my expectations… I liked! 😀 And suddenly everything changed: oranges in salad started appearing on my table regularly.

-This anecdote is one of the reasons I never give up when my kids don’t eat something, no matter what, because I am more than sure that sooner or later the right recipe that will make them change their mind – about vegetables – will come, yes, sooner or later it will come! 😀💪
+This anecdote is one of the reasons why I never give up when my kids don’t eat something, and it doesn’t matter what, because I’m more than certain that sooner or later the right recipe that will make them change their mind – about vegetables – will come, yes, sooner or later it will come! 😀💪

-The fennel and orange salad, just like the one you see in the following photo, is the version I prepared for Christmas.
-I enriched it with raisins, which I think pairs perfectly with oranges, and then my daughter loves it so… if it helps her enjoy eating vegetables, now I add it everywhere! 😀
+The fennel and orange salad, precisely this one you see in the following picture, is the version I prepared for Christmas.
+I enriched it with raisins, which paired with orange is excellent to me, and my daughter loves it, so… if it helps her enjoy eating vegetables, I add it everywhere now! 😀

 〰 〰 〰